-Just under two hours from Panama City is a stretch of beach that development seems to have forgotten.
-With my group of friends, we rented a car, hopped in, and took the trip to Playa Santa Clara on the shores of the Pacific Ocean.
+Just under two hours from Panama City is Playa Santa Clara, a stretch of beach that development seems to have forgotten.
+With my group of friends, we rented a car, hopped in, and took the trip to this beach on the shores of the Pacific Ocean.

 We followed the road signs and arrived to find a nearly deserted white sand beach that seemed to stretch for a good distance.